Cosmo-Tech/cosmotech-api-python-client/docs/UserApi.md

     # example, this endpoint has no required or optional parameters
     try:
-        # Get the details of an user
+        # Get the details of the logged-in User
         api_response = api_instance.get_current_user()
         pprint(api_response)
     except cosmotech_api.ApiException as e: